abelmarnk/svm-hash/README.md

 # HashMap / HashSet

-This crate provides demonstration implementations of `HashMap` and `HashSet` for Solana programs that use Solana’s hashing syscalls instead of the standard Rust hasher.
+These crates provides demonstration implementations of `HashMap` and `HashSet` for Solana programs that use Solana’s hashing syscalls instead of the standard Rust hasher.
 The goal is to show how hashing compute cost can be reduced if using a hashmap/hashset onchain for certain input sizes.

 ---